jiangsheng/jiangsheng.github.io/docs/games/mjelct3/index.rst

 mjelct3
 ======================================

- download the :download:`mame cheat file <mjelct3.xml>` and save in mame/cheat folder, then restart game
+Download the :download:`mame cheat file <mjelct3.xml>` and save in mame/cheat folder, then restart game.

- to enable cheat, press tab
+ To enable cheat, press tab